wa-maro/digital-menu-api/README.md

-# Digital Menu and Online Ordering System - UI
+# Digital Menu and Online Ordering System - Rest API

-The frontend UI for the project
+The backend Rest API for the project